Learning Disabilities in NYC

 ✓ Comprehensive written report with diagnosis and recommendations

-✓ Feedback session to review results
+✓ Feedback session to review results and answer questions

 Learning Disabilities & NYC Schools